Mass Effect 3: Omega: Plot

 In the Citadel, Shepard meets crime lord Aria T'Loak, who explains that a Cerberus invasion led by the Illusive Man's top strategist, Oleg Petrovsky, has forced her into exile from Omega.
 After uniting the Blue Suns, Eclipse, and Blood Pack, Aria persuades Shepard to lend their support in retaking Omega.
 The attack force penetrates Omega's defenses and establishes a foothold in the station in Aria's hidden bunker.
-Aria and Shepard set out to establish an alliance with the Talons, a mercenary organization that dislikes Aria but depises Cerberus more.
+Aria and Shepard set out to establish an alliance with the Talons, a mercenary organization that dislikes Aria but despises Cerberus more.
 They encounter Nyreen Kandros, a turian biotic with whom Aria had a relationship that ended on bad terms.
 Nyvreen is later revealed to be the Talons' leader.

-Tensions grow between Aria and Nyvreen, who is concerned that Aria's determination to regain the throne will result in uncessary destruction.
+Tensions grow between Aria and Nyreen, who is concerned that Aria's determination to regain the throne will result in unnecessary destruction.
 They and Shepard set out to disable a Cerberus-controlled reactor in the Element Zero mines, which would release Omega's imprisoned citizens.
 En route, they discover Petrovsky has created Adjutants, Reaper creatures engineered by Cerberus to serve as shock troops.
 At the reactor, Shepard can disable or destroy it at Aria's urging, the latter resulting in many civilian casualties.
-Omega's citizens attack Cerberus, streching their forces thin.
+Omega's citizens attack Cerberus, stretching their forces thin.
 Aria, Shepard and Nyvreen fight their way to Petrovsky's headquarters in Afterlife, and Nyvreen sacrifices herself to destroy a group of Adjutants.
 Petrovsky traps Aria in a stasis field and releases the remaining Adjutants on Shepard, but Shepard kills them and releases Aria, forcing Petrovsky to surrender.
 Depending on Shepard's actions, Petrovsky is either killed by Aria or handed over to Alliance custody.
 Regardless, Aria takes back her throne and pledges her aid in stopping the Reapers.